eegli/tinyparse/readme.md

 ### Short flag options

-This only affects string parsing.
+Only applies to string parsing.
 The factory's optional config parameter accepts an object that maps [short flag](https://oclif.io/blog/2019/02/20/cli-flags-explained#short-flag) keys to their long siblings.

 - Short flags are expected to start with "-"